SONUGOYAL25/Capacity-Utilization-Total-Index-TCU-/README.md

 # Time Series Analysis and Forecasting: Capacity Utilization (1989–2024)

 ## 📊 Project Overview
-This project focuses on **time series analysis and forecasting** of the *Total Industry Capacity Utilization Index* for the United States.
+**Time series analysis and forecasting** of the *Total Industry Capacity Utilization Index* for the United States using R.

+This repository contains a time series forecasting project completed as part of my coursework for Integrated MSc Statistics at Central University of Rajasthan.

 ---